Kimberley Mead; founder of Resilience Counseling

 I chose a Swallow to represent my practice as one of the meanings associated with the swallow is “a return to home”.
 Some parts of life are a long and dark journey, and to heal we must we meet ourselves again and reemerge into life.

-However, in truth, I believe that I learned the most about love, living a life of joy, and healing from my dog Gus.
+In truth, I believe that I learned the most about love, living a life of joy, and healing from my dog Gus.
 Good boy Gus.